ericlamatamang/ericlamatamang/README.md

 Hello from Eric aka santosh ❄️

-Just a guy trying to figure things out building website that actually work and also good at UI-UX learning things
+Just a guy trying to figure things out building website that actually work and also good at UI-UX.

 Skills:
 -Python | Flask | Django | JS | HTML/CSS | Tailwind | SQLAlchemy